ananthakrishnanks347-maker/ananthakrishnanks347-maker/README.md

 ## 👨‍💻 Identity

-I'm a cybersecurity learner focused on practical skills, hands-on labs, and steady improvement.
+I’m a cybersecurity learner focused on practical skills, hands-on labs, and steady improvement.
 My current direction is offensive security, Linux workflows, Python automation, and learning by doing.

 </td>